Education & Certification

 General Registration Information:

-Registration fee includes attendance, course materials, continental breakfast and lunch only.
+Registration fee includes APIC Academy course manual, handout material(s), continuing education credit, breakfast, lunch, and daily morning and afternoon beverage breaks.
 It does not include travel expenses (airfare or hotel accommodations).
-Course fees are shown below.

 - Registrations are not confirmed until payment is received and processed by APIC on or before the registration deadline.